sunrah27/card_game/README.md

 * Plan this time is to figure out the new code design
     * Need to create logic to manage UI, Screens, Audio, Input etc...
 * Managed to get the game screen added and the code working
+* Learned a bit about optimisation and improved card render

 **07/03/2025:**
 * Started building up the start menu.